Last Updated: February 16, 2025

 - Official GRE General test score reports will be sent to the designated recipients within 8 to 10 days of the test's administration, and candidates can access them through their ETS account.

-- Additionally, students have the option to Score Select, which allows them to choose which test results to submit to the colleges of their choice.
+- Additionally, candidates have the option to Score Select, which allows them to choose which test results to submit to the colleges of their choice.

 - GRE scores are valid for five years.